district0x/d0x-libs/README.md

 You can pass following args to web3-events module:
 * `:events` Collection of smart-contract events the module will start listening to.
 Pass definition for each event in format `[contract-key event-key event-opts block-opts]`
-* `:default-from-block` You can explicitely configure from which block the past events will be retrieved
+* `:from-block` You can explicitely configure from which block the past events will be retrieved

 Let's see example of using this module:
 ```clojure